GitEin11/mp3_synched_lrc_spotify_downloader/README.md

 pip install unidic-lite                   # Jap dictionary pip3 install syrics                       # downloads lyrics from spotify
 ```
+you need to configure syrics sp_dc go from the original creator https://github.com/akashrchandran/syrics for instruction

 ```
 sudo apt install util-linux cargo         # for typescript and installation of pinyin-tool cargo install pinyin-tool                 # Chi to Pinyin